gcanti/fp-ts/docs/api/md/Semigroup.md

 _Description_

-Gets {@link Semigroup} instance for objects of given type preserving their type
+Gets [Semigroup](./Semigroup.md) instance for objects of given type preserving their type

 _Example_